-In order to get a VSatellite connected to your VaaS account, you'll need to download and run a binary setup utility on a Linux computer within your target network.
+In order to get a VSatellite connected to your Venafi as a Service account, you'll need to download and run a binary setup utility on a Linux computer within your target network.

 Before you install a VSatellite, you'll need to make sure that the target computer meets the minimum requirements:

 - Ubuntu LTS 18.04.5 or later

 - Red Hat Enterprise Linux 7.9 or later

 Make sure that the operating system you use is updated with the latest patches.
 At a minimum, it must be able to retrieve updates from the operating system's standard software repository (for example, using

 Additionally, the local Linux firewall must be disabled using the appropriate command for the operating system:

 You can install VSatellites on either virtual machines (most common), or on physical hardware.